Become an affiliate partner and earn attractive commission.

 What hours do Youth Workers work?

 Youth workers usually work for an average of 37 to 39 hours per week.
 However, they can also opt to work part-time.
-But due to the nature of their work, they may work long hours in sessions with the youth, even after the normal work hours.
+However, due to the nature of their work, they may work long hours in sessions with the youth, even after the normal work hours.
 Sometimes they may even have to work on weekends and holidays too.
 But all this depends mainly on the organisation they’re working for.

 What to Read Next: